-The official name of this gene is “transglutaminase 1 (K polypeptide epidermal type I, protein-glutamine-gamma-glutamyltransferase).”
+The official name of this gene is “transglutaminase 1.”

 TGM1 is the gene's official symbol.
 The TGM1 gene is also known by other names, listed below.

-The TGM1 gene provides instructions for making an enzyme called transglutaminase-1.
+The TGM1 gene provides instructions for making an enzyme called transglutaminase 1.
 This enzyme is found in cells that make up the outermost layer of the skin (the epidermis).
-The transglutaminase-1 enzyme is involved in the formation of the cornified cell envelope, which is a structure that surrounds skin cells and protects against water loss and infection.
-The cornified cell envelope is made up of multiple proteins that are linked to one another (crosslinked).
-The crosslinking of these proteins is facilitated by the transglutaminase-1 enzyme.
+Transglutaminase 1 is involved in the formation of the cornified cell envelope, which is a structure that surrounds skin cells and helps form a protective barrier between the body and its environment.
+Specifically, transglutaminase 1 forms strong bonds, called cross-links, between the structural proteins that make up the cornified cell envelope.
+This cross-linking provides strength and stability to the epidermis.

-Many mutations in the TGM1 gene have been found to cause lamellar ichthyosis.
-Some TGM1 gene mutations that cause this condition change single DNA building blocks (nucleotides) in the transglutaminase-1 enzyme.
-One mutation (written as 2526A>G) is particularly common in affected individuals of Norwegian descent.
-TGM1 gene mutations result in a transglutaminase-1 enzyme that cannot function normally, is abnormally short, or is not produced.
-A shortened or absent enzyme likely leads to more severe features of the disorder than an enzyme that still has some residual function.
-Mutations in the TGM1 gene lead to impaired formation and stability of the cornified cell envelope, causing the skin abnormalities and other features of lamellar ichthyosis.
+Many mutations in the TGM1 gene have been found to cause lamellar ichthyosis, which is a condition that causes scaly skin that covers much of the body, and other skin abnormalities.
+Some TGM1 gene mutations that cause this condition change single DNA building blocks (nucleotides) in the transglutaminase 1 enzyme.
+The most frequently occurring mutation (written as 877-2A>G) affects the way the gene's instructions are pieced together to form the enzyme and results in an abnormally shortened, nonfunctional enzyme.
+Other TGM1 gene mutations result in a transglutaminase 1 enzyme that cannot function normally, is abnormally short, or is not produced.
+A lack of functional transglutaminase 1 prevents the formation of the cornified cell envelope, causing the skin abnormalities of lamellar ichthyosis.

-Other forms of ichthyosis have been found to be caused by TGM1 gene mutations.
-In one form, called self-healing collodion baby, individuals are born with a tight, clear sheath covering their skin called a collodion membrane.
-This membrane is usually shed during the first few weeks of life, and affected infants often show near normal skin within a few months.
-Another type of ichthyosis, called bathing suit ichthyosis, is characterized by skin abnormalities that are limited to the trunk.
+In addition to lamellar ichthyosis (described above), TGM1 gene mutations have been found to cause other forms of ichthyosis.
+In one type, called self-healing collodion baby, affected infants are born with a tight, clear sheath covering their skin called a collodion membrane.
+This membrane usually dries and peels off during the first few weeks of life, and affected infants often show near normal skin within a few months.
+Another type of ichthyosis, called bathing suit ichthyosis, is characterized by scaly skin that is limited to the trunk.